-Deductions comprised of the following major categories:
+Deductions are comprised of the following major categories:

-- Benefits this includes all payments made to claimants for paid leave benefits made since they were available on January 1, 2022 in addition to the \$52.0 million of benefit claims reserve as of June 30, 2023.
-The increase in this account is a result of a full year of claims payments compared to six months of claims payment in 2022.
-No benefits were paid during the period ended June 30, 2021.
-The benefits paid for fiscal year 2023 were approximately \$301.6 million.
-Overall benefits paid since inception were \$405.9 million. - Benefit administration this is the fee that the Authority pays to a third-party service provider for the administration of claims submitted to the Authority for benefits, the determination if those claims should be paid, and the payment to those claimants who meet the qualifications for benefits as determined by the Authority, among other services.
-This fee totaled approximately \$22.4 million for the services provided during the fiscal year 2023, which is a \$9.1 million increase from the fiscal 2022 where the fee was approximately \$13.3 million for services beginning partially through the year in December of 2021. - Salaries and benefits this account includes salaries, benefits (including pension), and payroll taxes for the Authority's employees.
+- Benefits This includes all payments made to claimants for paid leave benefits made since they were available on January 1, 2022 in addition to the \$56.4 million of benefit claims reserve as of June 30, 2024.
+The increase in fiscal 2024 is due to an increase in benefit claims.
+The increase in fiscal 2023 is a result of a full year of claims payments compared to six months of claims payment in fiscal 2022.
+The benefits paid for fiscal 2024 were approximately \$385.7 million.
+Overall benefits paid since inception were \$840.8 million. - Benefit administration This is the fee that the Authority pays to a third-party service provider for the administration of claims submitted to the Authority for benefits, the determination if those claims should be paid, and the payment to those claimants who meet the qualifications for benefits as determined by the Authority, among other services.
+This fee totaled approximately \$22.8 during fiscal 2024 and \$22.4 million during fiscal 2023 for the services provided, which is a \$9.1 million increase from fiscal 2022, for which the fee was approximately \$13.3 million for services beginning as of December 1, 2022. - Salaries and benefits This account includes salaries, benefits (including pension), and payroll taxes for the Authority's employees.
+At the end of the period, June 30, 2024, the Authority had 44 full time staff members and expenses of approximately \$13.0 million.
+It increased its staff by 8 full time staff members, which resulted in the \$4.1 million increase from fiscal 2023 to fiscal 2024.
 For fiscal year 2023, the Authority had approximately \$9.0 million in salaries and benefits as compared to \$6.6 million at the end of the period June 30, 2022.
-The Authority increased its staff by 6 full time staff members to a total of 36 in fiscal year 2023.
-At the end of the period, June 30, 2021, the Authority has 16 full time staff members and expenses of approximately \$2.2 million.
-It increased its staff by 14 full time staff members to a total of 30 in fiscal year 2022, which resulted in the \$4.4 million increase from fiscal 2021 to fiscal 2022.
+From fiscal year 2022 to fiscal year 2023, the Authority increased its staff by 6 full time staff members to a total of 36.